Don't Get Caught! The Top 10 WhatsApp Scams To Watch For In 2023

 Romance scams prey on users looking to find love, with scammers impersonating a genuine romantic interest on popular dating apps such as Tinder, eHarmony or Hinge, before moving the conversation over to WhatsApp.
 This switch builds trust in the relationship and can feel more ‘real’ to an unsuspecting victim.

 Sometimes the fraudsters ask outright for money, travel tickets or gift cards, but other times they try to convince the victim to invest in cryptocurrency, promising a risk-free return on your money.
 This form of investment fraud is very difficult to trace or reverse.
-In reality, all the money that’s ‘invested’ goes straight into the scammer's bank account – and you never see a penny in return.
+In reality, all the money that’s ‘invested’ goes straight into the scammer's bank account – and you never see a dime in return.

 What you can do: Research any potential romantic partners thoroughly before interacting with them – it can be helpful to do a Google search of their name and their image, and cross referencing against any social media platforms to make sure that their story adds up.
 Genuine romantic partners are unlikely to ask you to send them money, so treat any requests with suspicion.